 Bottlenecks in the Linux OS configuration can affect application performance.
-Track application performance and correlate with server performance to identify bottlenecks and resolve them.Start Your Trial
+Track application performance and correlate with server performance to identify bottlenecks and resolve them.Free Trial

 Linux servers are widely used by many enterprises to power critical applications in their data centers.
 Applications ranging from infrastructure services to databases and web servers to critical applications like SAP and CRM systems are hosted on Linux servers.
 Slowdowns can result in frustrated users, loss of productivity and increased support costs for the enterprise.

 When a Linux server slows down, administrators have to determine what is causing the slowdown: Could it be because of a hardware problem?
 Or could it be because of a malfunctioning application running on the server?
 Or could it be because the server is not sized correctly to handle the workload that it is seeing?
 If there is a bottleneck on the server, which resource is the bottleneck – is it CPU, or memory, or disk, or network?

 To be able to effectively monitor Linux servers, administrators need access to metrics from every layer of the server.
 They should be able to compare performance across these layers to diagnose exactly where the performance bottleneck lies.

 And although server monitoring is important, administrators also need to be able to look in-depth into application performance.
 For example, a Java application running on a Linux server may be taking up all of the CPU resources and slowing down the performance of other applications running on the server.
 To diagnose this problem, it is important for today's Linux monitoring tools to show why Java application is taking up CPU – i.e., which thread, which method and which line of code is responsible for the CPU usage.

 With eG Innovations, we are reducing system maintenance and support costs, avoiding incremental IT spending and eliminating system downtime across the hospital.
 Performance and prediction reports help us optimize IT spending and save $100,000 per year.